-Social media platforms, such as Facebook, Instagram, and YouTube have also been utilized in the past year to spread information and updates to our students and their parents.
-We also had a TikTok challenge for students facilitated by our NHS.
+Social media platforms, such as Facebook, Instagram, Discord and YouTube have also been utilized to spread information and updates to our students and their parents.
 We are using these tools to build a stronger sense of community and connect BlueSky students, staff, and families.
 We are easily able to track and monitor involvement on these sites with built-in analytics.

 As a tool for measuring parent and student satisfaction with BlueSky, separate parent and student surveys are released each spring.
+During the

-During the 2020-21 school year, 97 parents took the time to reflect on their student's school and provide BlueSky with an analysis of their sentiments (down slightly from 107 in 19-20).
-Likewise, 146 students participated in the student satisfaction survey (down slightly from 153 in 19-20).
-This data was used, in part, as a base for comparison and goal setting for the 2021-22 school year.
+2021-22 school year, 68 parents took the time to reflect on their student's school and provide BlueSky with an analysis of their sentiments (down slightly from 97 in 20-21).
+Likewise, 111 students participated in the student satisfaction survey (down slightly from 146 in 20-21).
+This data was used, in part, as a base for comparison and goal setting for the 2022-23 school year.